Constitution & by-laws

 (f) The Batch Committee shall undertake such tasks as will protect the objectives of the association.

-6.6.
+9.6.
 Roles and Duties of Office Bearers:

-(a).
-Managing the association, including the formulation and implementation of management, financial, and executive plans, as well as subsequent reporting against those goals.
+(a) Managing the association, including the formulation and implementation of management, financial, and executive plans, as well as subsequent reporting against those goals.

-(b).
-Attending all committee meetings, participating in decision making, and bringing to the committee’s attention any concerns or issues.
+(b) Attending all committee meetings, participating in decision making, and bringing to the committee’s attention any concerns or issues.

-(c).
-To Encourage the Batch Committee to organize annual alumni meetings on school premises.
+(c) To Encourage the Batch Committee to organize annual alumni meetings on school premises.

-(g).
-The office bearers may establish New Posts, Additional Committees, Sub-Committees, and Special Committees if deems it essential, with the approval of the Advisory Committee.
+(g) The office bearers may establish New Posts, Additional Committees, Sub-Committees, and Special Committees if deems it essential, with the approval of the Advisory Committee.

-6.6(i) Chairperson:
+9.6(i) Chairperson:

-3. The Chairperson will preside over all Meetings, Task implementations, Elections, and other Association Events.
-Clause 11 and Sub-Clause 11(c) provide him right to Vote on Special Circumstances.
+3. The Chairperson shall preside over all Meetings, Task implementations, Elections, and other Association Events.
+Under Clause 11 and Sub-Clause 11(c), the Chairperson may Vote in Special Circumstances.

-6.6(ii) President:
+9.6(ii) President:

 1. The President shall preside over all the Meetings.
 He/She may allocate suitable responsibilities to other members.